-RPLG subject matter experts presented on topics ranging from police reform and pension spiking to PERB and a post-COVID workplace:
+RPLG subject matter experts presented on topics ranging from police reform and pension spiking to recent PERB outcomes:

 - In the presentation “Vested Pension Rights: How Courts Are Applying the New Standards?”
 Of Counsel Steve Cikes and Partner Ryan McGinley-Stempel examined how vested pension benefits may be affected by a recent California Supreme Court decision.
 View the presentation

 - Partner Jon Holtzman joined LaWanna Preston, Director of Labor Relations for the San Francisco Police Department, Mariah Thompson, Staff Attorney at California Rural Legal Assistance, and Gloria Hernandez, Director, Fresno Stolen Lives, to explore how collective bargaining may affect police reform and how to negotiate for flexibility in future reform.
 The panel is titled “Police Reform Meets Collective Bargaining.”
 View the presentation

 - In the general session, “Legal Strategies” Jon partnered with Irma Rodriguez Moisa, Partner, Atkinson, Andelson, Loya, Ruud & Romo, Peter J. Brown, Partner, Liebert Cassidy Whitmore, Timothy L. Davis, Partner, Burke, Williams & Sorensen, and Janet Cory Sommer, CEO, CALPELRA, to discuss highlights of the past year’s legislation.